-Then in the 2004 general election political parties fielded more women candidates.
+Then in the 2004 general election, political parties fielded more women candidates.
 Even conservative opposition party Parti Islam SeMalaysia (PAS) fielded ten women and of whom two won the Pasir Puteh and Tanjong Mas state seats.
 Whether these assemblywomen would speak up on issue is hard to ascertain.
 PAS leadership following strict Quran interpretation considers a woman's voice was aurat.
-Although PAS had increased the number of women in the party's Central Working Committee its discourses on women reveal a patriarchal perspective of women.
+Although PAS had increased the number of women in the party's Central Working Committee, its discourses on women reveal a patriarchal perspective of women.
 In July 1999 (New Straits Times, 20th July, 2001) its leader, Datuk Nik Aziz Nik Mat, discouraged the recruitment of beautiful women in Kelantan government departments as they can easily be married off to rich men.
-Another report in the media had PAS leaders suggesting that women should not be allowed to work night shifts so they can perform their conjugal rights at night when the men are at home.
-Clearly, Muslim women candidates not only have to put up with structural barriers, religious constraints can be a source of conflict for them and individual women, women's groups have struggled to overcome these barriers.
+The media reported again that PAS leaders suggested that women should not be allowed to work night shifts so they can perform their conjugal rights at night when the men are at home.
+Clearly, Muslim women candidates not only have to put up with structural barriers but religious constraints as well.
+Both can be a source of conflict for women and women's groups.

 In the area of sustainable development for women, since the United Nations Declaration of the Women's Decade (1975-85) and the Fourth World Conference on Women in Beijing in 1995, steps were taken to improve the status of women.
-Whether these are genuine efforts to provide sustainable means to empower women is debatable.
+Whether these were genuine efforts to provide sustainable means to empower women is debatable.
 In Malaysia, the Third Malaysia Plan (1975-1980), allocated funds for the development of women, through the National Family Planning and Development Board albeit to help women play an effective role basically as housewives and mothers.
 Women were seen as being in need of social welfare and met by short term relieve which made women dependent on welfare rather than empower them in the long run.
 Sustainability is certainly not visible in these early programmes and subsequently no or little mention was made of women in development in the 4th Malaysia Plan (1980-1985) and 5th Malaysia Plan (1986-1990).
 The knee jerk response to women's issues certainly was due to international pressure.